Bay Adelaide Centre - West Tower

 David has also appeared before the Assessment Review Board, the Ontario Highway Transportation Board, the Divisional Court of Ontario and the Ontario Court of Appeal.
 He has delivered lectures on land use, infrastructure financing and municipal matters.
 He also lectures in first-year Trinity College seminar courses at the University of Toronto on public policy issues.

 He is past-chair of the Executive Committee of the Alumni Association of Trinity College and sits on the Board for the Artscape Foundation and the Toronto Humane Society.
 He is also a member of the Advisory Board for the Toronto Lords Basketball Association, which is an elite basketball program for teenage girls in the City of Toronto.
-On Sunday mornings, he supervises the Law Society of Upper Canada's Feed the Hungry Program.
+On Sunday mornings, he supervises the Law Society of Ontario's Feed the Hungry Program.